jathurwa/Project2022/README.md

 ## About

-This project aims to provide a solution for [briefly describe the problem your project solves].
-It is designed for [mention your target audience] who need [explain the need or use case].
+This project aims to provide a sample solution for election system in Kenya.
+It is designed for mostly youth who shy way from the long queues to perform the civic right to votes the representatives mostly Presidents fellow countries have adopted this .

-Built using JavaScript and Node.js, the application leverages [mention key technologies or libraries used].
-The architecture is based on [describe the architecture, e.g., modular design, microservices].
+Built using JavaScript, MYSQL, and PHP, the application leverages  i.

-The unique selling point of this project is [highlight what makes your project stand out].
-It offers [mention key benefits or advantages over alternatives].
+The unique selling point of this project is the secure login in system that every user encounter each time the want to vote.
 <br>

 ## ✨ Features